mmoskovich/BlueVine/Solution-Compose/README.md

 ### Index and Data View
 The backend (filebeat component) will upload data to the ElasticSearch which will store it on ".filebeat..." index

-The ".filebeat..." index will be used to create the "filebeat-\*" Data View.
+The ".filebeat..." index will be used to create the "filebeat-\*" Data View

 ### "Hello world!"
 Dashbaord
 The Dashboard will be created based on the "filebeat-\*" Data View.